General-code/TIL/README.md

   - You can gather all same elements using querySelectorAll then it will returns lists of the same elements.
 - Every CSS property are camel case in javascript, So you should remove hyphen and change that property into the camel case.
 - when you change CSS sytle uisng (some element Selected by selector).style.color = "value"; all the property value in javascript should be wrapped with "" so it would be the string

+- innerHTML vs textContent
+  - innerHTML returns the literally all the written things inside an selected element
+  - textContent returns only text of an selected element